 Vesting Provision of Town's Contributions - Under the provisions of the defined contribution money purchase plan, benefits attributable to the Town's contributions vest immediately as of the entry date into the new plan.
-Through July 31, 2015, no new entrants were permitted into the plan.

 Employees, executives, and Council persons are always 100% vested as to benefits attributable to their contributions to their accounts.